GGyll/React-Notes/README.md

 # React Notes
 Simple iOS inspired Notes app.
-Create a new note, edit and delete existing and watch your changes be instantly updated in your browser.
+Create a new note, edit and delete existing notes and watch your changes be instantly updated in your browser.
 Serves and stores notes in included JSON server module.

 ![Alt Text](https://github.com/GGyll/React-Notes/blob/main/demo.gif)